slyfox1186/ffmpeg-build-script/README.md

 between runs; it is not a substitute for an upstream signature.
 Git snapshot builds are cloned transactionally and recorded by commit.

+In addition to the compressed transfer limit, archives are limited to 8 GiB of declared extracted data (hard links charged as copies) and 100,000 members.
+`DOWNLOAD_MAX_EXTRACTED_BYTES` and `DOWNLOAD_MAX_MEMBERS` are positive-integer
+overrides for unusually large source releases.
+Cached archives obey the same limits.
+A source publication failure restores the previous source directory.
+These checks and Python's explicit data filter reduce extraction risks; they do not make third-party build scripts safe to execute without trust.

 Cleanup opens directory components without following symlinks and removes entries relative to those descriptors.
 It preserves other devices and reports removal errors; same-device bind mounts are subject to the same limitation as